newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

 glitch targets.

 One other thing we need to consider is crashing.
-In the previous part, we didn’t need to worry about crashing since we always reset after a glitch attempt anyway.
+In the previous part, we didn't need to worry about crashing since we always reset after a glitch attempt anyway.
 This is no longer true.
-Instead we’ll need to detect glitches and, if they happen, reset the target.
+Instead we'll need to detect glitches and, if they happen, reset the target.
 Typically a good way to detect crashes is by running through the loop again and looking for a timeout.
-This is rather slow, but for this attack, we don’t really have a better method.
+This is rather slow, but for this attack, we don't really have a better method.
 One thing we can do to speed this up is to decrease the adc timeout value (via ``scope.adc.timeout``).
 Resetting is the same in the last part.

-Putting it all together (don’t forget to update the width and offset with ranges that worked in the last part):
+Putting it all together (don't forget to update the width and offset with ranges that worked in the last part):

 Attack Loop